Pau, Pyrénées-Atlantiques: Origins

 Before the 10th century, there are no traces to date of occupation of the site on which the city is now built.
 The city was built on a site with very special qualities.
 The Gave de Pau, which descends from the Pyrenees, was a river which was fairly difficult to cross, and for a distance of approximately 50 km, only three fords existed: from Nay to the east, from Orthez to the west and that of Pau, strategically located between the two.
 The northern extremity of a plateau, formed to a point, overlooks this ford of almost 80 m.
 In summary, it is an ideal natural location to control the passage and the arrivals from the Pyrenees, and a small monitoring station was built around the year 1000, a fort surrounded by a simple palisade.

 The site was fortified in the 11th century to control the ford across the Gave de Pau.
 It was built on the north bank, equidistant from Lescar, seat of the bishops, and from Morlaàs.

 Until the 12th century, this fort was consolidated and some houses were combined there, together, in a small hamlet.
 The lords of Béarn then granted the status of viguerie (a small administrative district in the Middle Ages) to this new village which continued to expand gently.
 In Bearnese, the palisade was called Paü.
 Historians agree to this being the origin of the name of the city.

 In the 13th century, new recognition of the importance and the expansion of Pau, which had become the town of Castelnau, with a bailli appointed by the viscounts of Béarn.

 Gaston Fébus (descendant of the counts of Foix and one of the first iconic figures of Béarn), who was very attached to the independence of his small country.
 He began his major work to reinforce the strongholds of Béarn, including the Château of Pau where he finally settled.

 Pau was made the capital of Béarn in 1464, instead of Orthez.
 During the early 16th century, the Château de Pau became the residence of the Kings of Navarre, who were also viscounts of Béarn.

-Pau is the only city in Europe in which two founders of royal dynasties were born: Henry IV of France of the House of Bourbon, born in 1553, and Charles XIV John of Sweden of the House of Bernadotte, born in 1763.
+Pau is the only city in Europe in which two founders of royal dynasties were born: Henry IV of France of the House of Bourbon, born in 1553, and Charles XIV John of the Swedish House of Bernadotte, born in 1763.